Phoenix009/Notes/Distributed_Systems/Remote Procedure Call.md

-Makes the programming of distributed systems look similar, if not identical, to conventional progrmaming - acheiving high level of distribution transparency.
+Makes the programming of distributed systems look similar, if not identical, to conventional programming - achieving high level of distribution transparency.

 #### RPC Call Semantics:

-A remote operation can be implemented in different ways to provide different delivery guarantees.
+Request-reply protocols can be implemented in different ways to provide different delivery guarantees.
 The main choices are:

 1. ==Retry Request message==: Retransmit the request until either a reply is received or the server is assumed to have failed.